betaglot/plantabeta/docs/reference/Via/ViaGeometry/ViaCurve/Overview.md

 LineStart

-> The path that a Planter follows when filling an Eco.
+> The path that a Planter follows when Covering an Eco.

 ## [AroundCurve](/reference/Via/ViaCurve/AroundLine)